Chemical vapor deposition: Physical conditions

 Physical conditions such as surrounding pressure, temperature, carrier gas, and chamber material play a big role in production of graphene.

 Most systems use LPCVD with pressures ranging from 1 to 1500 Pa.
 However, some still use APCVD.
 Low pressures are used more commonly as they help prevent unwanted reactions and produce more uniform thickness of deposition on the substrate.

-On the other hand, temperatures used range from 800–1050 °C. High temperatures translate to an increase of the rate of reaction.
+On the other hand, temperatures used range from 800 to 1050 °C. High temperatures translate to an increase of the rate of reaction.
 Caution has to be exercised as high temperatures do pose higher danger levels in addition to greater energy costs.